bradendubois/do-calculus/README.md

 - Query a probability, such as P(Y = y | X = x).
 - Query the value of a continuous variable, such as f(X).
+- In-Progress: See the application of the 3 rules of do-calculus
 - Detect backdoor paths between two sets of variables, X and Y, and find deconfounding sets Z.
+- Generate a Joint Distribution Table
+- See the topological ordering of the loaded graph
 - Switch Graph Files

-If there are no variables with probability tables, or no continuous variables, such options will not be present.
+If there are no variables with probability tables, or no continuous variables, the respective, unavailable options will not be listed.

+**Warning**: If you wish to see a Joint Distribution Table for a large graph, ensure that computation-caching is enabled in your configuration file.

 ### Querying Probabilities